• Zero-Day Wire

 🧭 Amass β€” Subdomain Enumeration

-amass enum -passive -d example.com # Passive recon only (no DNS queries)
+amass enum -passive -d example.com # Passive sources only (no direct DNS queries)

-amass enum -d example.com -o subs.txt # Active recon + save output
+amass enum -d example.com -o subs.txt # Run full enum and save subdomains to subs.txt

 βš™οΈ Tip: Add API keys in ~/.config/amass/config.ini to improve passive results.